guardian/manage-frontend/docs/02-react.md

-# To build the frontend in React
+# To build the front end in React

 ## Context